*5. Searching PubMed with MeSH

 1. Be able to describe the most important differences between the datasets included in PubMed.

-There are three major record sets (datasets) included in PubMed:
+There are two major record sets (datasets) included in PubMed:

 • MEDLINE: